chavhan/RecommendationSystem/README.md

 objective:-
 Recommend a best book based on the ratings.

 Note :- I have added some png files which are the different graphs on both the datasets for EDA and result observation purpose.
-Also added the snapshot of both the datasets.
+Also added the snapshot of the dataset.